 Jason

-It’s up to your really.
+It’s up to you really.
 I use many different ones.
 One thing you should know is that study Bibles are filled with commentary from men JUST LIKE I PROVIDE HERE.
 That commentary should NEVER be considered equal to the scriptures themselves.
 I know of some people who don’t seem to be aware of the difference.
 Just because commentary is added at the bottom of the page of your Bible it doesn’t make that commentary part of the scripture.
 It can be good to help you understand things or give you other points of view, but the scripture itself is the final authority.
 Commentary is simply there to help you understand those scriptures better.

-2. Elizabeth Williams says:
+2. Elizabeth Williams

 Elizabeth